-According to the FDA, 52 million people have used prescription drugs such as Vicodin and Percocet recreationally rather than medically at least once.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 52 million people have used prescription drugs such as Vicodin and Percocet recreationally rather than medically at least once.

 Most of these people misused prescriptions drugs once or twice but were able to move on without it becoming a real problem in their lives.
 But millions of others do develop a real problem.
 Specifically, there are over 5 million people addicted to prescription opioid painkillers in America today.